newrelic/newrelic-java-agent/instrumentation/spring-ai-client-chat-1.0.0/README.md

 The main goal of this instrumentation is to generate the following LLM events to drive the UI.

-* `LlmEmbedding`: An event that captures data specific to the creation of an embedding.
 * `LlmChatCompletionSummary`: An event that captures high-level data about the creation of a chat completion including request, response, and call information.
 * `LlmChatCompletionMessage`: An event that corresponds to each message (sent and received) from a chat completion call including those created by the user, assistant, and the system.